XinematiX offers as a special feature the option of calling up groups of three sounds simultaneously and combining them in various ways.

 Calling up a Multi via the Life Mode pages

 Tap on the Life Mode page icon.
-The Life Mode pages opens.
+The Life Mode pages open.
 Select the relevant page using the letters A to H (1) and then the desired Multi within this page (2).
+Then tap on the Xinematix logo at the top right to return to the main page.

 Calling up a Multi via program change